Schlagonia/yearn-devdocs/docs/developers/v3/strategy_development.md

 - *Strategist Fees!* - V3 brings back the ability for developers of strategies to earn the fees generated from their strategy.
 Meaning your earning potential is unlimited.
 - *Codify Your Yield Farming* - Tokenized strategies make it easy for anyone to codify their yield-generating strategies.
 Wanna keep your alpha private?
 No problem they come fully customizable to allow for you to be the only one allowed to deposit.
 - *Simple 4626 Wrappers* - Tokenized Strategies make a super easy and cheap way to give any previously deployed protocol an ERC-4626 interface.
-This opens up any protocol to easily integrate into the rapidly growing 4626 ecosystem (including Yearn Meta Vaults).
+This opens up any protocol to easily integrate into the rapidly growing 4626 ecosystem (including Yearn Allocator vaults).

 ## Definitions
-- [Strategy](https://github.com/yearn/tokenized-strategy) : A strategy or "Tokenized Strategy" in V3 refers to an ERC-4626 compliant contract that utilizes the [TokenizedStrategy](https://github.com/yearn/tokenized-strategy/blob/master/src/TokenizedStrategy.sol#L14-L26) pattern that either meta vaults or individual users can deposit directly into and receive shares in return.
+- [Strategy](https://github.com/yearn/tokenized-strategy) : A strategy or "Tokenized Strategy" in V3 refers to an ERC-4626 compliant contract that utilizes the [TokenizedStrategy](https://github.com/yearn/tokenized-strategy/blob/master/src/TokenizedStrategy.sol#L14-L26) pattern that either allocator vaults or individual users can deposit directly into and receive shares in return.
 The strategy takes the underlying asset and deploys it in a single source in order to generate yield on that asset.
+- Vault: Or "Allocator Vault" is a Yearn ERC4626 compliant Smart contract that receives assets from Depositors to distribute among the different Strategies added to the vault, managing accounting and asset distribution.
 - Asset: Any ERC20-compliant token
 - Shares: ERC20-compliant token that tracks the asset balance in the strategy for every depositor.
 - [TokenizedStrategy.sol](https://github.com/yearn/tokenized-strategy/blob/master/src/TokenizedStrategy.sol): The implementation contract that all strategies delegateCall to for the standard ERC4626 and profit locking functions.
-- [BaseTokenizedStrategy.sol](https://github.com/yearn/tokenized-strategy/blob/master/src/BaseTokenizedStrategy.sol): The abstract contract that a strategy should inherit from that handles all communication with the Tokenized Strategy contract.
+- [BaseStrategy.sol](https://github.com/yearn/tokenized-strategy/blob/master/src/BaseStrategy.sol): The abstract contract that a strategy should inherit from that handles all communication with the Tokenized Strategy contract.
 - Strategist: The developer of a specific strategy.
 - Depositor: Account that deposits the asset and holds Shares
-- Vault: Or "Meta Vault" is a Yearn ERC4626 compliant Smart contract that receives assets from Depositors to distribute among the different Strategies added to the vault, managing accounting and asset distribution.
 - Management: The owner of the specific strategy that can set fees, profit unlocking time etc.
+- Emergency Admin: Address that can call emergency functions on the strategy.
 - Keeper: the address of a contract allowed to call report() and tend() on a strategy.
-- Factory: The factory that all meta vaults of a specific API version are cloned from that also controls the protocol fee amount and recipient for a strategy.
+- Factory: The factory that all Allocator Vaults of a specific API version are cloned from that also controls the protocol fee amount and recipient for a strategy.
 - Performance Fee: The fee strategies charge during reports based on the yield earned since the last report.
 - Performance Fee recipient: The address that receives the shares charged as performance fees.
 - Protocol Fee: A fee on the fees charged by strategist sent to the Yearn Treasury.